toddsor/thrive-realtime-voice-platform/apps/demo-voice/README.md

-# Thrive Realtime Voice Demo App
+# Demo Voice App

-This is a complete reference implementation of the Thrive Realtime Voice Platform, showcasing all the platform packages working together in a production-ready Next.js application.
+A complete reference implementation of the Thrive Realtime Voice Platform, showcasing all platform packages working together in a production-ready Next.js application.

+> **📚 Platform Documentation**: See the [main platform docs](../../docs/) for complete documentation, architecture overview, and getting started guides.

+## Overview

+This demo app demonstrates the [Multi-App Schema Extension Pattern](../../docs/architecture/multi-app-pattern.md) by extending the platform's base schema with demo-specific tables and operations.

 ## Features